secnate/Swift-Programming-Projects/README.md

 - Note Taker

-Another iOS programming project.
 Nathan created it because he grew frustrated with other popular note-taking apps and wanted try my hand at creating one.
 One particular feature that I enjoy about this app is that it integrates voice-over reading of a note’s texts.
 This improve the accessibility of using one’s phone for note-taking for people with poor vision.

 - Spaceship Shooter and Pong Games